Maxillary Fracture & Other Pediatric Facial Trauma & Reconstruction

 - Dental surgeons

 - Oral and maxillofacial surgeons

 - Social workers

 Life After Facial Injury

 A traumatic facial injury can profoundly affect young patients and their families on many different levels – both physically and emotionally.
 That’s why our UH Rainbow pediatric facial trauma experts have created the Life After Facial Injury Program.
 This multidisciplinary program is dedicated to the restoration of the physical, emotional and personal well-being of patients who have experienced a facial injury.
-The goal of this unique program, which is led by UH Rainbow’s director of pediatric craniofacial surgery, is to ensure that every patient is getting the level of care they need – before, during and after reconstructive surgery – to make a full recovery and return to life as quickly as possible.
+This unique program is led by UH Rainbow's director of pediatric craniofacial surgery.
+Its goal is to ensure that every patient gets the level of care they need - before, during and after reconstructive surgery.
+In this way, patients can make a full recovery and return to life as quickly as possible.